oldo-org/are-dee-bee-you-eye/README.md

 # ardebeyoueye

-Ardebeyoueye is long for RDBUI which is short for Relational Database User Interface
+Ardebeyoueye is long for RDBUI which is short for Relational Database User Interface.